lattemint/public_avaliable/README.md

 ### and yes **you can toy withit, modified them, polish(verb) them, fuse them with your need**.
 ### It is free for participated in any project, or you just need something to start with.
 ---
-## The directory include:
+## The directory include
- -MagicaVoxel Model
+    MagicaVoxel Model
 ---
 ## You **Don't** need to:
  -Show my name on your credit list.